|A WinZip Pro or WinZip Enterpriselicense is required in order to create and use WinZip backups|

 - Move local Zip file to Recycle Bin: The Zip file, which has been created on a local drive, can be moved to the Recycle Bin after it has been uploaded to the cloud

-Any or all of the other features in Step 6 can be used when saving your backup Zip file to a cloud service.
-If you have the need or desire, you can schedule your job, configure email options, save your Zip file to a cloud service, upload the Zip file to an FTP location, and post a link to the created file through Social media or Instant messaging all in one job.
+Any of the other features in Step 6 can be used when saving your backup Zip file to a cloud service or all of them.
+If you have the need or desire, you can schedule your job, configure email options, save your Zip file to a cloud service, post a link to the created file through Social media or Instant messaging, and schedule the files created by this job to expire all in one job.

 If you have any questions about this information, please submit a Technical Support ticket.